-Around the world, this is reality for far too many parents.
+This is the reality for far too many parents around the world.
 Thousands of people live every day of their lives without access to even the most basic medical care.
 Most simply cannot afford it, while others live too far away from any available medical facilities.
-Every day, 29,000 children die from preventable diseases such as pneumonia, diarrhea, and malaria—most of which could be treated with simple, affordable interventions.
+Every day, 29,000 children die from preventable diseases such as pneumonia, diarrhea, and malaria — most of which could be treated with simple, affordable interventions.

 Our hope is to invest in impoverished villages by providing medical clinics so that men, women, and children will be able to receive the care they desperately need.